bormaxi8080/osint-timeline/README.md

 - gluetun - VPN client in a thin Docker container for multiple VPN providers, written in Go, and using OpenVPN or Wireguard, DNS over TLS, with a few proxy servers built-in: https://github.com/qdm12/gluetun

+- **deep**doctection is a Python library that orchestrates document extraction and document layout analysis tasks using deep learning models.
+It does not implement models but enables you to build pipelines using highly acknowledged libraries for object detection, OCR and selected NLP tasks and provides an integrated framework for fine-tuning, evaluating and running models.
+For more specific text processing tasks use one of the many other great NLP libraries: https://github.com/deepdoctection/deepdoctection

 ----

 ### Timelines: